 The sugar performed just fine in baking and added a bit of sparkle to the outside of the cookie.
 Bonus!
 From now on I am going to keep a bag of Market Pantry sugar in stock, just for decorating.
 These are the kinds of discoveries that fuel my baking mania.

 One of the motivators for adapting this Divinity cookie recipe was its desert safe potential.
-The recipe includes shortening and white sugar, two requirements for desert safe baking.
+These cookies are made with ingredients least likely to spoil when sent in extreme heat when sent in a military care package.
+This recipe includes shortening and white sugar, two requirements for desert safe baking.

 - Combine flour, baking powder, baking soda, and cinnamon.